isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

- "Standard" concepts (as provided by the GSL, the ISO concepts TS, Ranges TS, and hopefully soon the ISO standard itself) saves us the work of thinking up our own concepts, are better thought out than we can manage to do in a hurry, and improves interoperability.
+ "Standard" concepts (as provided by the [GSL]#S-GSL), the ISO concepts TS, [Ranges TS](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/n4569.pdf), and hopefully soon the ISO standard itself) saves us the work of thinking up our own concepts, are better thought out than we can manage to do in a hurry, and improves interoperability.

 ##### Note